lukaemon/seed/README.md

 By using Discord chatbots as a testbed, we can explore ways to build and disseminate useful and trustworthy artificial intelligence.

 ## `seed` library
 The goal is building a modularized AI as starting point.
 Fairly advanced AI may not need human designed modularization.
-This setup better for fast iteration and learning.
+This setup is better for fast iteration and learning.
 No worry about human intervention getting in way of AGI.
 We won't get there in one-shot.
 Maybe after 1m shot we would be in a position to think about taking off human limitation.

 ## Discord bot
 ### Setup
-- Build your `.devcontainer/devcontainer.env` from the template `.env.example`.
+- Build your `.env` from the template `.env.example`.
+Fill in your tokens. `vscode` would load those env var automatically.
   - [ref: container env](https://code.visualstudio.com/remote/advancedcontainers/environment-variables#_option-2-use-an-env-file)
   - [ref: discord bot token?](https://github.com/openai/gpt-discord-bot#setup)
 - Modify the `mounts` and `containerEnv` in `.devcontainer/devcontainer.json`.